wafaehamdaoui/Controle-app-CRUD-Gestion-de-Ressources/README.md

 ### Server/api:
 This part concerns the routing for more details you can see the file app.js

+#### Create:
+Allows you to add new account to users database.
+Allows you to add new request a resource to demande database.

+#### Read
+Read is the operation that allows us to see the requests(demandes) we just created, Read is the operation that allows us to see the acounts we just created,

+#### Update
+By default status of a request is "En Attente", When the admin validate a request(demande) we update the status to "Validée".
+By default status of a request is "En Attente", When the admin reject a request(demande) we update the status to "Rejetée".

+#### Delete
+When a student cancel a request(demande).
+When the admin remove a request(demande).

 ## `Summary`:
 Currently my application allows me:
 - Show tables: